MeltingDiamond/Twitch-Bibites-Bot/README.md

 # Twitch-Bibites-Bot
-This is my twitch bot for controlling the game from the chat.
+This is my twitch bot for controlling The Bibites from the chat.

 ## Install instructions:
 1. Download the entire repository to a folder on the device you are going to be running The bibites on and streaming to Twitch.